Any questions? Chat live with one of our advisers and get answers today.

 The International Year One in Business and Management is a fast-track programme for undergraduates who are ready to start their degree, but still need some help adjusting to studying and living in the UK.
 Kingston also includes a work placement within the degree, so you can keep getting a head start in your career.
 Combine the knowledge learnt in class with practical experience to impress future employers.

-This a three-term course at the International Study Centre that will conclude in June 2019, at which point you will join the 2nd year of your undergraduate degree in September 2019.
+This is a three-term course at the International Study Centre starting in September or January.
+No matter which intake you choose, you will join the 2nd year of your undergraduate degree the following September.

 You will receive the academic support and English language skills needed to succeed on the BSc (Hons) Business Management with business experience at Kingston University.

 If you need to improve your level of English language to enter the International Year One, additional English language training is available at the International Study Centre.

 Please visit the International Year One entry requirements page for more information.

 During the three-term course you will study the following six modules: